MayFu2025/unit2_project/README.md

   float h1 = dht1.readHumidity();
   float t1 = dht1.readTemperature();
 ```
 A loop is started to read data from the sensors every second.
-As shown in above, the program tells the arduino to read the humidity from the sensor dht1 as defined previously, and stores the value in the variable h1.
+As shown above, first, the program tells the arduino to wait 1000 ms (1 second) at the start of each iteration.
+The program tells the arduino to read the humidity from the sensor dht1 as defined previously, and stores the value in the variable h1.
 The same is done for the temperature.
 This code is repeated for all the sensors, changing the number of the sensor (dht1, dht2, dht3) and the variable names (h1, t1, h2, t2, h3, t3) for each sensor.
-This results in 6 variables total, a temperature and humidity variable per sensor.
+This results in 6 variables created by the arduino in total, a temperature and humidity variable per sensor.

 ```.C++
   //Check for errors